brianzhouzc/RocketBot/README.md

 ## Getting Started

-Go to PokemonGo\RocketAPI\Console\App.config -> Edit the Settings you like -> Build and Run (CTRL+F5)
+Go to PokemonGo\RocketAPI\Console\App.config -> Edit the Settings you like -> Build and Run (CTRL+F5) If you use the Google login, build the application and start the Console etc. from the folder direct.
+NOT FROM VISUAL STUDIO!

 # Settings
 ## AuthType